Back to all studies

 Clinical Efficacy and Long Term Effects of Transcranial Direct Current Stimulation (tDCS) in Children With Attention Deficit/Hyperactivity Disorder (ADHD)

-This recruiting study focuses on adhd and currently lists sites or participation links in France.
+This study is recruiting.
+It focuses on ADHD and currently lists participation information in France.

 ADHDOtherFrom 7 Years to 14 Years